guxizhi/SpanGNN/README.md

 ```bash
 python QUEEN_GraphSAGE.py --data='reddit' --prob='gradient' --memory=9500 --explain='Y' --th=0.11
 ```

-The treshold for early-stop can fluctuate around the above setting value to stop earlier or later and the mutual information releated logs at each iteration will be recored in 'record.txt'.
+The treshold for early-stop can fluctuate around the above setting value to stop earlier or later.

+## Logs

+The training results, including GNN model, total trainig time, total augmentation time and val precision will be recorded in 'results.txt'.

+The mutual information based score for mearsure the influential information contained in each partial structure will be recorded in 'record.txt'.

 ## All figures of experimental results can be obtained by draw.py.